 Where:

-- Dswitch_unchangedPCI equals the interruption time stated in clause 6.1C.3.2.2 and clause 6.1C.3.2.3 for hard satellite switch and soft satellite switch respectively.
+- Dswitch_unchangedPCI equals to the interruption time stated in clause 6.1C.3.2.2 for hard satellite switch and satellite switch delay stated in clause 6.1C.3.2.3 for soft satellite switch.

 6.1C.3.2.2 Interruption time for hard satellite switch with re-sync

-The interruption time is the time between t-service and the time the UE starts transmission of the new PRACH for RACH-based case or first UL transmission on PUSCH for RACH-less case if the UE only supports the feature for hard satellite switch and the hardSatelliteSwitch-Resync-NTN-r18 is enabled.
+The interruption time is the time between t-service and the time when the UE starts transmission of the new PRACH for RACH-based case or first UL transmission on PUSCH for RACH-less case if the UE only supports the feature for hard satellite switch or network only configure hard satellite switching with resynchronization.

 When intra-frequency hard switch to NR SAN cell is commanded,